hofstadter-io/supacode/README.md

 #### 2. edit the application code

-You can edit and modify hof's generated code and other outputs directly.
+You can modify and extend the generated code.
 When you again edit the data model, your changes will be automatically merged with the new generated code.

-You can also add any extra files you like, use them to
+You can also add any extra files you like.

+You can use generated and custom code in both directions:

-- make use of the helpers and libraries generated from your datamodel
+- __gen -> custom__: use helpers and libraries for your datamodel
-- use custom libraries in the generated code implementation
+- __custom -> gen__: use custom code to fill in the implementation

+__supacode__ has many good defaults for CRUD operations based on your data model.
+As you update, these handlers will update along with the various integrations, like auth and other features, which you configure as part of __supacode__'s inputs